DarkGhostHunter/Laralerts/README.md

 }
 ```

 To keep good performance, the Alerts will be injected into the Session only if it has started.
-Since the `api` routes are stateless, there is no need to worry about disabling the Session in these routes.
+Since the `api` routes are stateless, there is no need to worry about disabling the Session in these routes since here the Session usually doesn't starts.

 ### Configuration